Oil falls on surge in U.S. gasoline stocks

-LONDON (Reuters) - Crude oil prices fell on Thursday after official data showed a big increase in U.S. gasoline stocks on the back of higher refinery runs, while demand remained subdued compared with pre-coronavirus levels.
+LONDON (Reuters) -Crude oil prices fell on Thursday after official data showed a big increase in U.S. gasoline stocks on the back of higher refinery runs while demand remained subdued compared with pre-pandemic levels.

 While crude oil stocks in the United States fell more than forecast by analysts, gasoline inventories jumped sharply, the U.S. Department of Energy said on Wednesday.
 [EIA/S]

+“A huge build in road fuel stocks is not what the market was expecting and concerns over the speed of the oil demand recovery resurfaced, leaving traders wondering how stable road fuel usage actually is,” said Rystad Energy analyst Bjornar Tonhaugen.

-U.S. crude oil inventories dropped by 3.5 million barrels last week to nearly 502 million barrels, and gasoline stocks increased by 4 million barrels to just over 230 million barrels, as refiners ramped up output before the summer driving season.
+U.S. crude oil inventories dropped by 3.5 million barrels last week to nearly 502 million barrels while gasoline stocks increased by 4 million barrels to a little more than 230 million barrels as refiners ramped up output before the summer driving season.

 “The increase in oil product stocks is probably not due to weaker demand ... but to high refinery utilisation,” Commerzbank analysts said.